 PPC advertising improves search results, as well, even though Google denies that PPC advertising impacts search rankings.
 PPC is paid search engine marketing.
 Paid results show up at the top of SERPs and are marked as ADS.
 Companies pay for these ads, competing based on a bid price, as well as a quality score.
 Google Ads involve a complex process both for creating ads and optimizing performance with high rankings on SERPs, but the gist is that you pay to increase your exposure in certain searches.

 Here’s a test for you to try.
 Search for something in Google and look at the results.
 What do you think about the companies at the top of the page compared to those down the bottom?
 If you dare to venture further than this, then look at the second-page results, as well.
 Chances are you attribute more authority to companies whose links show higher in search results.
 You’re more likely to trust companies that show up first in results, which explains why you’re more likely to click links higher in results.
 Why do you trust them?
 Because they’re at the top of the rankings!
 In essence, we’ve learned to trust Google’s assessment of a company and its products, abdicating a more complex analysis of the company to Google’s superior knowledge about the firm.
 Trusting Google’s assessment of a brand isn’t some trick of the mind, it’s common sense.

 Of course, you trust a website at the top of the rankings because it must be authoritative to have made it all the way to the top.
-As consumers, we learning to trust Google not because someone told us Google is superior to other evaluative factors, but because we used Google search for many years and discovered the top results most often matched our needs.
+As consumers, we learn to trust Google not because someone told us Google is superior to other evaluative factors, but because we used Google Search for many years and discovered the top results most often matched our needs.